SCHEDULE OF EVENTS FOR CAMP NECON 44

 1:00 p.m.
 Guest of Honor Interviews (Note: extended 80 minute panel)

 The centerpiece of Camp Necon Programming.
-Toastmaster Richard Dansky honorably interviews this year’s Writer Guests of Honor.
+Toastmasters Dianne & J. Edwin Buja honorably interview this year’s Writer Guests of Honor.

-Back by popular demand!
+The dubious tradition continues!
 This improvisational horror writing game is Whose Line Is It Anyway with more adverbs and tentacles.
 Can you rise to the challenge of a timed writing prompt where you compete against others for the judges’ favor and Valuable Prizes?
-Or do you want to sit in judgment instead?
+Or would you rather sit in judgment of what our harried contestants come up with?
 Join the merriment, chaos, and improvised tales of demonic spatulas!

 5:30 p.m.
 Dinner; Registration, Dealers Room, and Art Show Close